cyberdefencekit/documentation/docs/wazuh/wazuh.md

 ### **Suricata**

 Install Wazuh agent on a Linux host where Suricata is installed.

-Changes the permissions of all files in the Suricata’s `/rules/` directories
+Changes the permissions of all files in the Suricata’s `/rules/` directories:

 ```bash
 sudo chmod 640 /var/lib/suricata/rules/*.rules